 Commit your changes to the "WIP" branch of the library project.

-Press "Merge to Master" to update the master branch with your changes.
-Resolve all conflicts (if any) and switch to the Master branch at the end.
+Press "Merge to Main" to update the Main branch with your changes.
+Resolve all conflicts (if any) and switch to the Main branch at the end.

-(Optional) You can delete the "WIP" branch now or you can keep it to continue experiments later — you decide.
+(Optional) You can delete the "WIP" branch or keep it to continue experiments later — you decide.

 Return to the design file and press the "Library Updates Available" badge once again if the badge is here (it may not appear if there were no merge conflicts during the previous step — it's totally fine, just move on to the next step).

 And finally, commit your changes to the design project as usual.
-If you've been working in a branch, make sure to merge it into Master when you're done with the changes.
+If you've been working in a branch, make sure to merge it into Main when you're done with the changes.

 Why do we need to be careful with our workflows around Sketch libraries?

-The major obstacle when dealing with designs and libraries in different projects is synchronization overhead.
+When dealing with designs and libraries in different projects, the major obstacle is synchronization overhead.

-It's easy to overlook the problem when you only work in Master but as soon as you start branching out, you'll notice that keeping your library branch in sync with the design branch is a lot of brainwork.
+It's easy to overlook the problem when you only work in Main but as soon as you start branching out, you'll notice that keeping your library branch in sync with the design branch is a lot of brain work.